Dual Credit

 Submit an official high school transcript to our Admissions Office.
 You can bring it and drop it off in the Moody Lobby at GC, or send electronically through your High School Registrar's office.

 All students enrolled in the dual-credit program are required to submit a signed dual-credit contract to the 鶹ɫƬ Admissions office.
-The contract, which must be signed by both the student and their parent or guardian, can be submitted either to the Dual Credit Advisor, Mrs. Alisha McCracken, or directly to the GC Admissions office.
-The contract is available for printing via the provided link, or it can be obtained from Mrs. McCracken or the GC Admissions office.
+The contract must be signed by both the student and their parent or guardian and can be submitted either to the Dual Credit Advisor, Mrs. Alisha McCracken, or directly to the GC Admissions office.
+The contract is available for printing via the provided link and can be obtained from Mrs. McCracken, or the GC Admissions office.

 After you complete all the Dual Credit requirements and your courses have been selected, the Admissions office will enroll you into the dual credit courses.You will NOT be able to enroll yourself due to a dual credit hold.